jxc136/CV/README.md

 ## Josh Carvell

-I am a full stack Ruby developer specialising in (tbc).
+I am a full stack developer specialising in Javascript and Ruby.

-I am a recent graduate of a software development bootcamp, backed by 8 years of business marketing experience.
-I am well suited for working as part of agile development teams, and an experienced  communicator to be the face of a development team.
+As a developer with 8 years of business marketing experience and recent graduate of a software development bootcamp, I am well-suited to work as part of agile development teams.
+With strong communication skills and the ability to be the face of a development team, I am confident in my ability to contribute to successful software development projects.

 ## Projects